pymupdf/PyMuPDF/README.md

 Finally, please double check ``setup.py`` before building.
 Update ``include_dirs`` and ``library_dirs`` if necessary.

 ## MS Windows
-The lucky Windows user can now just issue `pip install PyMuPDF [--upgrade]` and is done in no more time than a 3 MB download takes.
-This requires **nothing else** - no MuPDF, no Visual Studio, ... whatsoever.

-If you don't use ``pip`` or [PyPI](https://pypi.org/project/PyMuPDF/), you can still download [pre-generated binaries](https://github.com/JorjMcKie/PyMuPDF-Optional-Material) or [Python wheels](https://github.com/JorjMcKie/PyMuPDF-wheels) that are suitable for your Python / Windows combination.
+If you don't use ``pip`` or [PyPI](https://pypi.org/project/PyMuPDF/), you can still download [pre-generated binaries](https://github.com/JorjMcKie/PyMuPDF-Optional-Material) that are suitable for your Python / Windows combination.
 This, too, avoids any other downloads or compilation hassle.
 Again, make sure to consult our documentation.

 If you do want to make your own binary however, have a look at this [Wiki page](https://github.com/rk700/PyMuPDF/wiki/Windows-Binaries-Generation).
 It explains how to use Visual Studio for generating MuPDF in quite some detail.
 Also do not hesitate to contact us if you need help.